-- Sites where interest in housing development has been previously expressed were included.
+- Site is Presently Vacant After excluding open space properties with deed restrictions that preclude potential future housing development, properties of a size presumed inadequate to accommodate lower income housing per State housing law, and properties perceived as vacant but failing to meet HCD's definition of a vacant property, only one presently vacant property remained (Site 1). - Site is Presently Structureless After excluding open space properties with deed restrictions that preclude potential future housing development, properties of a size presumed inadequate to accommodate lower income housing per State housing law, and properties located within, or owned by parties exclusively affiliated with Laguna Woods Village, only one presently structureless property remained (Site 2). - Previous Expression of Housing Development Interest - Sites where interest in housing development has been previously expressed were included.
 In 2014, the property owner's agent expressed interest in redeveloping the Willow Tree Center East property (Site 16).
-In 2017, the property owner and a housing developer expressed interest in the Laguna Country United Methodist Church property (Site 14). - Based, in part, on previous interest in the Laguna Country United Methodist Church site (Site 14), parcel sizes, proximity to public transit, mission compatibility, and membership-related trends, other sites presently used as places of worship were included. - Based, in part, on previous interest in the Willow Tree Center East site, parcel sizes, and proximity to public transit, other commercial sites were included.
-An emphasis was placed on identifying commercial sites with: - Frequent or long-term vacancies - As evidenced by real estate marketing. - Indicates that demand for commercial uses at that location is low, signaling a potential for redevelopment. - Less established tenants - According to the United States Bureau of Labor Statistics, approximately 20 percent of small businesses fail in the first year, 50 percent fail by the end of the fifth year, and 66 percent fail by the end of the tenth year. - Indicates that the property may become available during the RHNA cycle. - Single tenants - Redeveloping such properties has fewer lease implications. - Viable adjacent sites - Presents an opportunity for lot consolidation, potentially making redevelopment at an economic scale more viable.
+In 2017, the property owner and a housing developer expressed interest in the Laguna Country United Methodist Church property (Site 14). - Synergy with Place of Worship Based, in part, on previous interest in the Laguna Country United Methodist Church site (Site 14), parcel sizes, proximity to public transit, mission compatibility1, and membership-related trends, other sites presently used as places of worship were included (Sites 2 and 10-14). - Viable Commercial Site Based, in part, on previous interest in the Willow Tree Center East site (Site 16), parcel sizes, and proximity to public transit, other commercial sites were included (Sites 3-9 and 15-17).
+An emphasis was placed on identifying commercial sites with: - Frequent or long-term vacancies - As evidenced by real estate marketing.